Miguelcldn/SinkDaShip/README.md

 # SinkDaShip
-A browser game for the VanHackaton
+A browser game originally developed for participating in the VanHack's VanHackaton